joshuajlo/JLoAuth/README.md

-Certainly!
-Here's a template for your README file for the "JLoAuth" repository.
-You can replace the placeholders with actual content:

 # JLoAuth

 JLoAuth is a robust authentication API developed with Flask, SQLAlchemy, and Flask-JWT-Extended.
 It provides secure user registration, login, password reset, and token-based authentication.
 Use it as a foundation to enhance the security of your web applications.